teheman/ScholarOneEF/README.md

 # ScholarOneEF

-ASP.NET C# Library to Consume ScholarOne API (Entity Framework)
+ASP.NET C# (Entity Framework) Library to Consume ScholarOne API

 ## About

-This library provides a factory to retrieve content from [ScholarOne](https://clarivate.com/webofsciencegroup/support/scholarone-manuscripts/for-developers/) by consuming their various [API services](https://clarivate.com/webofsciencegroup/wp-content/uploads/sites/2/2021/06/API_Reference_NOV2020.pdf).
-Raw API content is returned as a string to be processed as needed by the project.
+The purpose of this library is to provide basic functionality to retrieve data from [ScholarOne](https://clarivate.com/webofsciencegroup/support/scholarone-manuscripts/for-developers/) by consuming their [API services](https://clarivate.com/webofsciencegroup/wp-content/uploads/sites/2/2021/06/API_Reference_NOV2020.pdf).
+This library implements a factory with a separate method to consume each ScholarOne service.
+The factory is configurable for project requirements, and enforces that required parameters are provided.
+API responses returned from ScholarOne are left as raw strings for developers to process as needed.

-This library is written in ASP.NET C# using Entity Framework.
-The author is not affiliated with Clarivate or ScholarOne, and this library is in no way officially supported by Clarivate or representative of their work.
-The intended use is to assist developers in consuming ScholarOne API in ASP.NET C# projects.
-To get a ScholarOne user name and API key, you must contact Clarivate support.
+This library was developed in Microsoft Visual Studio and contains one class library written in C# using Entity Framework 4.7.2.
+There are no dependencies on any Nuget Packages.
+There is one assembly in this library.

+This repository is not affiliated with or supported by Clarivate or ScholarOne.
+Using this library requires a user name and API key which must be obtained through ScholarOne support.
+No guarantees are provided that this repository will be kept up to date with any future changes in the ScholarOne API.